next-actions/pytest-mh/docs/articles/get-started.rst

   * we need a host where we will run sudo and SSSD and a host that runs an LDAP server
   * SSSD will be connected to the LDAP domain
   * users, groups and sudo rules will be added to the LDAP database
-  * sudo will read data from SSSD which reads it from LDAP
+  * sudo will read data from SSSD which in turn reads it from LDAP

 These are the three topologies that we will define.
 We will also define a topology group as a shortcut for :ref:`topology parametrization